dotnet/iot/src/devices/SoftPwm/samples/README.md

                 PwmController.ChangeDutyCycle(17, 0, i);
                 Thread.Sleep(100);
             }
         }
     }
 }
 ```

 ## Other Example

-You will find another example of SoftPwm in the [Servo Motor class](./src/devices/Servo)
+You will find another example of SoftPwm in the [Servo Motor class](/src/devices/Servo/samples/README.md).
+This Servomotor sample uses a precision timer.